 Cut Down Bills – Change providers.

-It is estimated that over 50% of people are paying too much for a particular service they have signed up to and as a result are on the wrong tariff.
+t is estimated that over 50% of people are paying too much for a particular service they have signed up to and as a result are on the wrong tariff.
 For example I looked at my previous 6 months telephone bill statements and realised that I no longer need 5000 text messages and 4000 minutes.
 By changing tariff I was able to save around £25 per month and therefore be on a tariff that suited me more.
 The next step is then to analyse all the other services that one pays for to determine if I am paying the lowest possible cost for what I use.
+Be sure to track how much water you use every month with technologies from Flowmeters.com.
 By analysis of Gas, Electricity, Water, Car and House Insurance, roadside cover, travel insurance I will save close to a thousand pound this year which is definitely worth the day spent researching for all my services.

 Cutdown on Takeaways

 Not only are takeaways bad for your bank balance, they are also bad for your health.
 My next tip therefore is to cut down on takeaway food and instead of phoning the local pizza delivery company simply look at what is available in the fridge/freezer to eat.
 By cutting down on takeaway food not only will you feel a lot healthier but you will also save money.
 If you spend around £15 per weekend on takeaways then that calculates to over £750 per year or more that you spend.
 This saving is enough for you to go on a week’s holiday abroad without having to worry about finances.